pyeventsourcing/esdbclient/README.md

 default, this argument is an empty tuple.
 If this argument is set to a non-empty sequence, the `filter_exclude` argument is ignored.

-Please note, in this version of this Python client, the filtering happens within the client (rather than on the server as when reading all events) because passing these filter options in the read request for subscriptions seems to cause an error in EventStoreDB v21.10.
+Please note, the filtering happens on the EventStoreDB server, and the `limit` argument is applied after filtering.
 See below for more information about filter regular expressions.

 The argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.
 This probably isn't very useful, but is included for